 Without an end condition, this recursive definition leads to infinite computations.

 A fairly large structure is built up before the computation is stopped.

 In this case, no complicated structure is built up, and the computation is stopped by $IterationLimit

 It is important to realize that infinite loops can take up not only time but also computer memory.
 Computations limited by $IterationLimit do not normally build up large intermediate structures.
 But those limited by $RecursionLimit often do.
 In many cases, the size of the structures produced is a linear function of the value of $RecursionLimit.
 But in some cases, the size can grow exponentially, or worse, with $RecursionLimit.

 Some of the trickiest cases occur when you have rules that depend on complicated conditions (see "Putting Constraints on Patterns").
 One particularly awkward case is when the condition involves a "global variable".
-Mathematica may think that the evaluation is finished because the expression did not change.
+The Wolfram Language may think that the evaluation is finished because the expression did not change.
 However, a side effect of some other operation could change the value of the global variable, and so should lead to a new result in the evaluation.
 The best way to avoid this kind of difficulty is not to use global variables in conditions.
-If all else fails, you can type Update[s] to tell Mathematica to update all expressions involving s.
-Update tells Mathematica to update absolutely all expressions.
+If all else fails, you can type Update[s] to tell the Wolfram Language to update all expressions involving s.
+Update tells the Wolfram Language to update absolutely all expressions.